wywin/PelicanBlog/content/school/open-source-exams.md

 Anyways, here's my 3 suggestions for questions:

 - What topic/subject/section would you want to expand on?
-- what topic/subject/section would you want to remove / minimize?
+- What topic/subject/section would you want to remove / minimize?
 - What was your least favorite part of the course?

 I imagine a lot of the other responses will be pretty similar, but there you are.